It’s a very clever brush, but you don’t necessarily need these features

 The Genius X has a timer built into the brush handle.
 As the 2 minutes elapse, the Genius X pauses the brush head motion, which causes a stuttering sound and the LED smart ring flashes.
 You can now stop brushing if you want.

 Too many brush for less than 2 minutes, not giving enough time to remove the plaque on their teeth and gums.
-In fact, statistics show that 4% of adults brush their teeth for 30 seconds of less.
+In fact, statistics show that the average American brushes for 45-70 seconds per day.
+Less than half the recommended brushing time.

 Most toothbrushes, the Genius X included have an additional feature to the timer, known as the 30 second timer or quadpacer.